 Travis and his wife Tricia join the Oredigger family with their two-year old son Bentley.

-Khalin Anderson, who will coach the defensive backs, has spent the last six seasons coaching football for Sentinel High School in Missoula.
+Anderson has spent the last six seasons coaching football for Sentinel High School in Missoula.
 From 2014-2019 he was the Defensive Backs Coach and spent the last two seasons as Defensive Coordinator.
 The Spartans reached the AA playoffs multiple times and made it the state semi-finals twice.
 He also spent the last six seasons as the horizontal jumps coach for Spartans Track and Field team.
-Sentinel won two girls state titles and one boy's state championship, along with multiple individual state champions during Anderson's time.
+Sentinel won two girls state titles and one boy’s state championship, along with multiple individual state champions during Anderson’s time.

 Anderson spent the 2009-2013 football seasons at his alma mater MSU-Northern coaching defensive backs and assisting with the strength program.
 Before he became a coach, Anderson played cornerback for the Lights from 2005-2009.
 He received three all-conference awards and one All-American honor.
 Khalin played and coached alongside Samson at MSU-Northern.

 Khalin and his wife Anni join the Oredigger family with their one-year old daughter Everly.

 Dan Thatcher returns to his hometown to coach the offensive line after spending eight years on the football staff at Bozeman High School.

 Thatcher has spent the last four years as the Offensive Line Coach for the Bozeman Hawks working under Coach Levi Wesche.
 Over the past four seasons, the Bozeman High offense ranked in the top-five in scoring and total offense three times and made the playoffs each year.
 The Hawks won the 2019 Montana AA State Championship this past fall after averaging 235 rushing yards per game and 6.4 yards per carry.